Speeding Car Falls off Hyderabad Flyover After Driver Loses Control, Pedestrian Crushed to Death

 CCTV images show the car falling on the road and then crashing into a tree.

-Hyderabad: A woman was killed and two others injured when a car fell off a flyover in Hyderabad's information technology corridor Gachibowli on Saturday, police said.
+Hyderabad: A woman was killed and four injured when a car fell off a flyover in Hyderabad's newly-built Bio Diversity Park flyover at Gachibowli on Saturday, said the police.

 CCTV images show the car falling on the road and then crashing into a tree.
 A woman, who was waiting for an autorickshaw, was crushed under the vehicle.
 The car driver and another woman on the ground were also injured in the accident.